adrianwong/adrianwong.github.io/_posts/2017-08-23-tiny-git-test.md

 parent a7a601a03d1aee0d4137510c4b63de8967ee5fba
 ```

-Conclusion: Once a target branch is merged into the current branch, all commits on the target branch are reachable (via the merge commit) even if the branch is deleted.
-Remember that a branch is just a named reference to a commit.
+*Conclusion:* A branch is just a named reference to a commit.
+The merging of two branches allows the commit the target branch refers to, and its ancestors, to be reachable via the destination branch, even if the target branch is deleted.

-Mega conclusion.
-Repeat the mantra:
+*Mega conclusion:*
 * A branch is just a named reference to a commit.
 * A branch is just a named reference to a commit.
 * A branch is just a named reference to a commit.